SANDEEPxKOMMINENI/amazon_ml_2024-challenge/README.md

 ---

-This README outlines the project setup and the key sections for executing your solution, including data preprocessing, model training, evaluation, and prediction.
-Adjust paths and credentials for your specific use case.
+This README outlines the project setup and the key sections for executing my solution, including data preprocessing, model training, evaluation, and prediction.
+Adjust paths and credentials for specific use case.